Transboundary and Emerging Diseases of Animals

 Target Audience

-Veterinarians, veterinary technicians and any other individuals interested in high consequence animal diseases and the response to such diseases.
+Veterinarians, veterinary technicians, regulatory officials, and any other individuals interested in high consequence animal diseases and the response to such disease agents.

 Course Schedule

 A syllabus is provided with a recommended assignment schedule to complete the course in six weeks.
-However, you can work at your own pace, and there is no specific time commitment required.
+However, you can work at your own pace, so some individuals may complete the course in a shorter time.
+There is no specific time commitment required.